Why focusing on academic excellence alone does not suffice?

 Before I left Scotland to come to Malaysia, I had a conversation with a veteran journalist who wished, in a lamenting tone, that “the education system in Scotland could be as effective as some Asian countries, such as South Korea”.
 I wasn’t sure how to respond.

 An NPR report from 2015 described a horrific trend of teen suicides in South Korea, commenting, “Recently, two 16-year-old girls in the city of Daejeon jumped to their deaths, leaving a note saying, ‘We hate school.’
 “It’s just one tragedy in a country where suicide is the leading cause of death among teens, and 11- to 15-year-olds report the highest amount of stress out of 30 developed nations.”

 Is this really the best way to motivate young people towards building a successful future for themselves?
 Is the relentless pursuit to ensure high-achieving children really worth pushing them to the point where, if they bring home a ‘B’, they feel, at best, like losers or, in the worst cases, suicidal?

 Mark Twain offered the bon mot that he “never let schooling interfere with my education”.
 Malcolm X advised that “just because you have colleges and universities doesn’t mean you have education”, and Noam Chomsky holds the view that most education systems are an “elaborate filter” that breeds conformity and discourages independent thinking.

-While Asian countries, such as Japan and South Korea, have climbed above the likes of Finland, Denmark and the UK in education attainment, it’s sad to think that this achievement has come at a high cost of the mental and physical health of many students who struggle to cope with the pressure.
+While Asian countries, such as Japan and South Korea, have climbed above the likes of Finland, Denmark, and the UK in education attainment, it’s sad to think that this achievement has come at a high cost to the mental and physical health of many students who struggle to cope with the pressure.